sudar-coder321/MicrosoftGraphAPI_Prototype_App/README.md

 ### Disclaimer :diamonds:

-There is a significant part of this project which has not been uploaded due to company confidentiality guidelines
+There is a part of this project which has not been uploaded to respect company confidentiality guidelines

 ## Technologies Used:-